Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Gemini to replace your existing data analysis pipeline, instead use it to augment your workflow and focus on the high-level tasks that require human intuition and expertise.
+The biggest misconception is that you should use this to replace your existing data analysis pipeline, instead use it to augment your workflow and focus on the high-level tasks that require human intuition and expertise.

 Advanced Prompt Library